30450 - FUNDAMENTALS OF MANAGEMENT

 The course provides a comprehensive introduction to the economics and management of business firms.
 After an overview of the main theories of the firm, the course equips students with the main analytical tools used in managerial accounting.
 Then, the course provides a comprehensive analysis of corporate strategic decisions.
 The course blends theoretical and analytical approaches with real-life insights and applications from the business sector.
 Students are encouraged to take an active part in the learning process.
-The educational objectives of the course are the following Provide students with knowledge about the role and functioning of business firms in modern economic systems Gain knowledge on the main theoretical and analytical tools required for the economic analysis of firms' activities, and learn how to use them in practical situations Provide a comprehensive introduction to the wide range of firms' strategic decisions.
+The educational objectives of the course are the following: 1.
+Provide students with knowledge about the role and functioning of business firms in modern economic systems; 2.
+Gain knowledge on the main theoretical and analytical tools required for the economic analysis of firms' activities, and learn how to use them in practical situations; 3.
+Provide a comprehensive overview to the wide range of firms' strategic decisions.

 - The structure and governance of firms.